izk8/2018_SIOP_Machine_Learning_Winners/README.md

 # 2018 SIOP Machine Learning Competition Repository #
-The 2018 conference features the results of SIOP's first-ever machine learning competition.
-Teams have been competing for several weeks by experimenting with various analytical tech-niques for maximizing the variance explained in a large-scale data set.
-Those with the best results have been invited to present their methods and findings at SIOP 2018.
+The 2018 conference featured the results of SIOP's first-ever machine learning competition.
+Teams competed for several months by experimenting with various analytical techniques for maximizing the variance explained in a large-scale data set.
+Those with the best results presented their methodsat SIOP 2018.
+Here is the repo with all their code and select presentations.

 ### Problem ###